L'orage africain: un continent sous influence

 L'orage africain: un continent sous influence (lit.
-'The African Storm: A Continent Under Influence') is a 2017 Beninese drama film directed by Sylvestre Amoussou.
-The film won the Étalon de Yennenga prize (Yennenga Silver Standard) at the 2017 PanaFilm and Television Festival in Ouagadougou.
+'The African Storm: A Continent Under Influence') is a 2017 Beninese drama film directed, co-written, and starring Sylvestre Amoussou.

+Synopsis

+The President of an imaginary African country, seeing the natural wealth of his country exploited by Western companies, decides to nationalise all the means of production developed in the nation by foreigners, such as oil wells, gold and diamond mining.